WhatsApp Contact

 BEFORE CLEANING PERSIAN RUGS PREPARE A SPOT REMOVAL KIT

-3. Mix one teaspoon of neutral powder detergent with half a pint of water to create a detergent solution.
+4. Detergent Solution: Prepare a simple detergent solution by mixing one teaspoon of neutral powder detergent with half a pint of water.

-4. If you want to remove fruit juice stains on fabric, you can make a solution by mixing one tablespoon of ammonia with 3/4 cup of water.
-Apply the solution to the stain to neutralize it.
+5. Fruit Juice Stain Remover: Combat fruit juice stains with a homemade solution of one tablespoon of ammonia mixed with 3/4 cup of water.
+Apply sparingly to neutralize the colour.

-5. To neutralize alkaline-type stains, create a white vinegar solution by mixing 1/3 cup of white vinegar with 2/3 cup of water.
+6. Alkaline Stain Neutralizer: Counteract alkaline-type stains with a white vinegar solution, crafted by combining 1/3 cup of white vinegar with 2/3 cup of water.

-6. To create an enzyme detergent solution, mix one teaspoon of laundry detergent that explicitly states it contains enzymes with 1/2 pint of water.
+7. Enzyme Detergent Solution: For stubborn stains, create an enzyme detergent solution by mixing one teaspoon of laundry detergent labelled as containing enzymes with half a pint of water.

 STAIN TYPE STEP-BY-STEP INSTRUCTION.